GAIA-X4PLC-AAD/ontology-management-base/docs/PRECOMMIT_UPDATE_COMPLETE.md

 ### .pre-commit-config.yaml Updated

-Changed two script references from old paths to new paths:
+Changed two script references to use the unified syntax validator:

 **Before:**